The Joint Weighted Average (JWA) Operator: Experiments

 We provide a demonstration of the effectiveness of the JWA operator using simulation.
 Assume we consult $k$ sources over $n$ trials resulting in a $k$ x $n$ matrix $X$ that represents the evidence from our sources.
 For each trial, the aggregate of the source evidence provides a prediction $\hat{y}$ of the criterion variable $y$.

-To test how different aggregators perform, we simulate evidence from a collection of sources, and we also simulated the criterion that we are trying to predict.
+To show the value of the JWA, we simulate a data set where the quality of the sources \textbf{and} the ordering of the data inform on the criterion variable we are trying to predict.
+We simulate evidence from a collection of sources, and we also simulated the criterion that we are trying to predict.
 This way we can directly control the statistical properties of the sources, and their evidence, for predicting $y$.
-We use a very simple model, where the data for $X$ and $y$ are simulated from a joint normal distribution.
+We use a simple model, where the data for $X$ and $y$ are simulated from a joint normal distribution.
 For a normal distribution, we can set the mean, variance, and covariance of each variable.
 For simplicity, we set all means and variances equal to the constant 10, so that the worth of the sources is defined by the covariance structure.
 We set the covariance between sources ($\sigma_{x,x'}$) to the constant 2.
 We want the sources to have some predictive accuracy, so this is modelled by the degree to which the evidence, $X$, co-varies with the criterion, $y$.
 We adopt the term \emph{validity} from social sciences here to describe the correlation between our observable evidence and the criterion.

 The LWA and OWA have weights that reflect the worth of the sources and the evidence in our simulation.
 Specifically, the worth of the sources is defined in our simulation by changing the relative validity of each source (we hold all other source attributes constant).
 In other words, the LWA weights directly reflect the relative validity of each source.